aptos-foundation/AIPs/TEMPLATE.md

 ## Specification

- > Describe in detail precisely how this proposal should be implemented.
+ > How will we solve the problem?
+Describe in detail precisely how this proposal should be implemented.
 Include proposed design principles that should be followed in implementing this feature.
 Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

 ...